Communicating, Problem Solving, and Leading in Cybersecurity, Department of First Term Experience - Adjunct Faculty

 First Term Experience

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on-site in the United States in the Cybersecurity program.
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach remotely in the United States in the Cybersecurity program.
 Specifically, we are seeking faculty for the following course:

 CBR 600 - Communicating, Problem Solving, and Leading in Cybersecurity: